Carolina sitting at her desk writing some designs on a piece of paper

 • Recycled Hangers – We have begun the switch to recycled cardboard hangers from plastic to continue to minimize the negative impacts of using standard plastic.

-Traditional craft preservation and artisanal empowerment is the heart and soul of Carolina K. We work with around 300 artisans, from Latin America and India, year-round whose skilled hands bring our visions to life in thoughtful and sustainable ways.
-Our distinctive embroidery details and appliqués offer insight into Carolina K’s ongoing commitment to create meaningful clothes that goes beyond simple adornment and highlights our collective’s cultural traditions and craft.
+Traditional craft preservation and artisanal empowerment is the heart and soul of Carolina K. We work year-round with 300 artisans from Latin America and India, whose skilled hands bring our visions to life with care and sustainability.
+Our distinctive embroidery and appliqués reflect our commitment to creating meaningful pieces that honor cultural traditions and craftsmanship.

-The pieces our artisans are creating from rural areas of Mexico, Peru, Colombia, Argentina, and Guatemala are hand-constructed over the course of 10 to 50 days.
-The culture and tradition of our artisans’ communities are reflected in the textiles and hand embroidery techniques that will live on through many generations to come.
-Our artisan groups work with the most natural materials to responsibly and ethically create handmade statement pieces without the use of electricity, pesticides or chemicals.
+From rural areas in Mexico, Peru, Colombia, Argentina, and Guatemala, our artisans handcraft each piece over 10 to 50 days.
+The culture and tradition of our artisans’ communities are reflected in the textiles and hand embroidery techniques that will endure for generations.
+Using natural materials and ethical practices, our artisan groups create handmade pieces without relying on electricity, pesticides, or chemicals.